TROYTRON/ti-mods/tutorials/Create_Template_JSON_mod.md

 If Unity Mod Manager is installed, an expanded number of fields are available.
 (Reminder : any field in JSON that does not exist in the C# source is ignored, so including the below field will not cause problems if UMM is not installed)

+NOTE: if UMM is installed it will be complaining that there is no EntryPoint specified.
+You can ignore it for JSON modes, the in-game mod manager will pick it up regardless.
+To suppress the warning, you would need to turn your code into a proper [code mod](code-mods-with-umm.md) - you don't have to add logic, but you need to create an entry point.

 ```json
 {
 	"Id": "Nexus Mods / Unity Mod Manager ID",